FenrirWolf4566/observability/README.md

 Finally, the example processes a Connectivity test between each couple of host.
 It shows that Dockers can ping Dockers, Hosts can ping Hosts and they can ping them together!

-## <span style="color: #33ff57;"> Open Telemetry </span>
+## <span style="color: #33ff57;"> OpenTelemetry </span>

-The `opentelemetry` folder include the POC of the opentelemetry activities.
+The [opentelemetry](./opentelemetry/) folder includes the proof of concept of the opentelemetry activities.

-**What is Opentelemetry?**
+**What is OpenTelemetry?**
-Opentelemetry is a open source software use to capture trace, logs and metrics from applications.
+Opentelemetry is an open source software uses to capture traces, logs and metrics from applications.

 In this project context, we use it as a control tower which can stock all information from application.

-**What we modelised?**
+**What does this model?**
-Using containernet we created this architecture example:
+Using Containernet we created this architecture example:
 * `client_random`: a docker host used to constantly send `GET` requests to the python server with a random time (between 0 and 4 seconds),
 * `client_ddos`: another docker host which send `GET` requests to the same python server but without cooldown (really simple DDOS simulation),
 * `server`: docker host running a python server containing  opentelemetry, its role is to intercept GET requests from clients, transform them to "trace" and then forward (POST) them to the "controller" (`tracer`),